-“Home for the holidays” will have a different meaning in 2020.
-Social distancing means our holiday celebrations will be anything but traditional.
-Instead of hosting harvest table dinners, welcoming out-of-town guests, or serving friends at seasonal soirees, we’ll make much smaller menus, put out fewer place settings, and stay home with our households.
-Most of our merry mingling will be virtual.
+“Home for the holidays” has a different meaning in a pandemic world.
+Depending on you and your family’s circumstances, social distancing may mean our holiday celebrations will be anything but traditional.
+For some of us, gatherings will be hybrid.
+Instead of hosting harvest table dinners, welcoming out-of-town guests, or serving friends at seasonal soirees, we may be shortening our menus, putting out fewer place settings, and staying home with our households.
+Much of our merry mingling may be virtual again this year.
 And while the magic of the holiday season is sure to find us in spite of all this, it won’t be without missing our families, friends, and the joyful gatherings we usually look forward to.

 But whether the distance between you is six feet or thousands of miles, whether you’re making gluten-free holiday dinner for your bubble or breaking gluten-free bread with loved ones virtually, with a little creativity, you can still celebrate over delicious meals.